nilscox/express-extra/docs/api.md

 - fields: an object mapping the keys of the expected object to validators

-The returned value is a Validator function that will check an object's fields against each fields validators, and return the validated value.
+The returned value is a Validator function that will check an object's fields against each fields validators, and return a Promise resolving the validated value.
 The `opts` object will be forwarded to all fields validators.

 The returned validator has a `many` auxilliary function, which validates an array of object instead of a single one.